 Details and submission forms:

 Applicants may request up to $7,500 for up to one year for development of a D&I research proposal to be submitted for extramural funding.

-Applicants must be Faculty Scholars at the Institute for Public Health, and must submit the application materials below by 5 pm (CST) on February 13, 2017.
+Applicants must be Faculty Scholars at the Institute for Public Health, and must submit the application materials below by 5 p.m.
+CST on March 30, 2020.